Powerlearnproject/se-day1-assignment-ChidiogoUzochukwu/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt engineering is all about crafting your questions or instructions in a way that helps get the best responses from your robot or AI assistant.
+It’s like being a great chef for your robot, ensuring it has the perfect “ingredients” to serve you exactly what you need!
+Prompt engineering is like creating a special recipe for your robot.
+Just like a recipe tells you exactly what ingredients to use and how to mix them to bake a delicious cake, a prompt tells the robot exactly what information you need and how you want it presented.
 Prompt engineering is all about crafting questions or statements to get the best possible responses from AI models.
 Think of it as giving clear instructions to a very smart assistant.
 Prompt engineering helps to avoid asking a vague question and getting a confusing answer by making your questions clear and specific, so the AI understands exactly what you need